 The Company has excluded all outstanding stock options and warrants from the calculation of diluted net loss per common share because all such securities are antidilutive for all periods presented.
-The total number of potential common shares excluded from the calculation of diluted net loss per common share, prior to application of the treasury stock method for options and warrants, was 1,924,620, 2,006,120 and 3,092,296 for the years ended December 31, 2001, 2002 and 2003, respectively, and 2,168,639 and 3,957,218 for the three months ended March 31, 2003 and 2004, respectively.
+The total number of potential common shares excluded from the calculation of diluted net loss per common share, prior to application of the treasury stock method for options and warrants, was 962,310, 1,003,060 and 1,546,148 for the years ended December 31, 2001, 2002 and 2003, respectively, and 1,084,319 and 1,978,608 for the three months ended March 31, 2003 and 2004, respectively.
 The Company computes its net income (loss) per common share using the two class method; therefore, the right of preferred stockholders to participate in the Company's income (loss) is excluded from income (loss) available to common stockholders.
+The method by which the Company allocates such income (loss) to the preferred stock is based on the number of preferred shares outstanding compared to the total combined preferred and common shares outstanding at the end of each financial reporting period.
+This is because the preferred stock would participate in the distribution of earnings on an equal basis to the common stock.
+The remaining income (loss) is available to common stockholders.